 How many H1 tags can you use per page?
 The H1 heading on an HTML page provides the page’s title most commonly.
 It is the most significant tag on a webpage.
 Aids in determining the content of the page.
 It serves to both clarify the page’s subject and aid visitors in understanding it.

-For a website page or blog post, H1 tags are one of the most significant SEO ranking elements.
-Search engines use the H1 tag to determine if a page should appear in certain search results based on its subject matter.
-The purpose of this post is to provide an explanation of what an H1 tag is, how important it is for SEO, and how many H1 tags a page should have to optimize it for both search engine visibility and user friendliness.
+For a website or blog post, H1 tags are one of the most significant SEO ranking elements.
+Search engines use them to determine if a page should appear in certain search results based on its subject matter.
+The purpose of this post is to provide an explanation of what an H1s are, how important it is for SEO, and how many of them is necessary in order to optimize it for both search engine visibility and user friendliness.

 An H1 tag is what?